Chart Color Schemes

 The level of residential development activity in Clarinda is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Clarinda has recorded around 17 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, approximately 87 homes have been approved, with another 13 approved so far in FY26.
-Despite a falling population during this period, new supply appears to be keeping up with demand, offering good choice to buyers.
+Based on AreaSearch analysis of ABS building approval numbers derived from statistical area data, Clarinda has recorded approximately 16 residential properties granted approval annually.
+Over the past five financial years, between FY-21 and FY-25, around 84 homes were approved, with an additional 12 approved so far in FY-26.
+Despite a falling population during this period, new supply appears to have kept pace with demand, offering buyers good choice.

 Frequently Asked Questions - Development